 So when you’re looking for your next guitar, what kind of woods should you consider?
 Below we have listed some of the common and uncommon woods used to make guitars, as well as their unique characteristics.

 The top is the most important piece of the guitar because it is responsible for projecting and sustaining sound.
-Solid spruce is typically the wood of choice for a bluegrass guitar top, but there are several varieties of spruce to choose from.
+Solid spruce is the most common and most versatile type and is typically the wood of choice for a bluegrass guitar top, but there are several varieties of spruce to choose from.
 (Note that laminates are not as favored as solid wood tops because they do not produce the same quality of sound.)

 - Long break-in time.